kazu80/split-upload/README.md

 ```

 # :smiley_cat: split-upload
 This is polymer element to split and upload large file :clap:
+It is mainly intended for use when uploading video files

 ## Installation
 ```